 Real-World MPG Comparisons

 When comparing the fuel efficiency of inline and V-type engines in real-world scenarios, the differences become more nuanced.
 A study by the automotive research firm, iSeeCars, found that inline-4 engines had an average fuel economy of 26.4 mpg, while V-6 engines averaged 22.3 mpg.
 However, the study also revealed that some V-type engines, such as those found in luxury cars, could achieve fuel economies comparable to or even better than those of inline engines.
-Ultimately, the choice between an inline and V-type engine depends on your priorities: do you value fuel efficiency above all, or do you prioritize power and performance?
+Ultimately, the choice between an inline and V-type engine depends on your priorities: do you value fuel efficiency above all, or do you prioritize power and ?

 Engine Balance and Smoothness